ThorstenRangnau/eai-patterns-system-management/messagebus/README.md

 `GET /registration` retrieves a list of all registered Applications

-`POST /registration {registeredApplicationDTO}` creates a new item object and returns created item object
+`POST /registration {registeredApplicationDTO}` register an application and returns the id

 Example:
 ```